-What happens when two events have the same timestamp?
+What if two events have the same timestamp?

-When writing to a log file, two entries with the same timestamp are not a problem because the lines in the log file provide the real order of the data.
-However, import those entries into a database and the original line order is lost.
-Now, when sorted by timestamp, two entries with the same value may be returned in an undefined order.
+In a log file this is not a problem, because the lines of the file provide a strict order.
+Import the events into a database, however, and the original line order is lost - two rows with the same value will be in an undefined order.

-The chances of a duplicate timestamp are affected by:
+The risk of a duplicate timestamp is affected by:

-- The resolution of the hardware clock and time APIs - running your code on another platform may significantly increase your chance of duplicates.
+- The resolution of your hardware clock and time APIs - running your code on another platform may significantly increase your chance of duplicates.